Added due to popular demand, the 9 Box Grid is a simplistic method of managing talent and succession planning within Natural HR.

 When using the "simple" grid option, the scores are calculated based on the most recent submissions of these fields for the employee.

-For example, if an employee had the below values (assume the below are in the correct date order):
+For example, if an employee had the below values (assume the below are ordered from most recent to oldest):

-In this instance, we would plot the employee in Moderate on the X-axis and High on the Y-axis so they appear in the top middle as they have moderate performance and high potential.
+In this instance, we would plot the employee in Moderate on the X-axis and High on the Y-axis so they appear in the top middle as they have moderate performance and high potential in the most recent form submission.
 The other 3 value pairs are ignored for the employee as they are "legacy" values.